On the Artal--Carmona--Cogolludo construction: Introduction

 For the four sets of singularities \singset{A18+A1}, \lineref{A16+A3}, \singset{A16+A2+A1}, and \lineref{A10+A9}, the fact that the spaces $\Cp2\sminus D_i$, $i=1,2$, are not homeomorphic was originally established in~\cite{Shimada:Zariski}, and for \autoref{th.Zariski} we use essentially the same topological invariant.

-\theorem Let~$\sset$ be either \lineref{A13+A4+A2} or \lineref{A10+A5+A4}.
-Then the pair $(\sextic_1,\sextic_2)$ of two distinct real sextics realizing~$\sset$ is a Zariski pair in the following sense\rom: the two curves are Galois conjugate, but the topological pairs $(\Cp2,\sextic_i)$, $i=1,2$, are not homotopy equivalent. \endtheorem
+\theorem Let~$\sset$ be either \lineref{A13+A4+A2}, or \lineref{A10+A5+A4}, or \singset{A6+A5+2A4}.
+Then the pair $(\sextic_1,\sextic_2)$ of two distinct real sextics realizing~$\sset$ is a Zariski pair in the following sense\rom: the two curves are Galois conjugate, but the topological pairs $(\Cp2,\sextic_i)$, $i=1,2$, are not homotopy equivalent.
+In fact,\mnote{moved} a slightly stronger statement holds\rom: the pairs

+are not properly homotopy equivalent, where $\Sing\sextic_i$ stands for the set of all singular points of~$\sextic_i$. \endtheorem